gshoop/PET/GARFIELD.md

 I'm attempting to calculate the weighting potential and simulate the retrieval of a signal from a semiconductor solid with anode/cathode electrodes.

 The following example documentation is a good start in learning how to use Garfieldpp to simulate the signal in a silicon sensor: https://garfieldpp.web.cern.ch/examples/silicon/

+## Transport properties

+Getting the transport properties for electrons and holes is simple.
+We need a medium object which is defined in Garfield.
+In the example provided we use a Silicon object derived from the class `MediumSilicon`.

+## Notes and Understanding of the example

+### **Future Considerations**

+1. If Garfield is to be used we need to create our own `MediumCZT` class.
+In the example above we are using Si however there *is* a `MediumCdTe` class that could serve as a good starting point.
+    * It seems that a `MediumCZT` class can be inherited and created on top of the `Medium` class provided by Garfield.